Steve Guenther, Vice President, Digital Auditing

 In addition, establish good business practices for sourcing traffic and traffic monitoring.
 Communicating these best practices to your staff will help them understand their responsibility to combat fraud.
 Lastly, partner with a reputable auditor to add an extra layer of protection and demonstrate your commitment to transparency.
 By incorporating a variety of tools into your fraud arsenal, you’ll have a greater chance of preventing fraud while developing a reputation for being a safe place for advertisers.

-To help rapidly grow the universe of audited media available for advertisers to buy, AAM created the Digital Assurance Acceleration Program to offer Digital Publisher Audits at no charge to AAM publisher clients through 2021.
+To help rapidly grow the universe of audited media available for advertisers to buy, AAM created the Digital Assurance Acceleration Program to offer complementary Digital Publisher Audits to AAM publisher clients for the first year.
 Contact us to learn more about the program or enroll.